DharmikSoni/shell-script/README.md

-I have created this Audit/Remediation shell script to expand my knowledge in shell script and system administration.
+This Audit/Remediation script might help in auditing and remediation of Debian/Ubuntu Platforms.
 You can modify this script as per your requirement.
-It can be useful on other platforms like ubuntu too.
 It is following CIS standards.